 HDPI - 150% – x1.5

 MDPI - 100% – x1.0

 LDPI - 75% (don’t bother with this!) – 0.75

 When using vectors, you may want to adjust your line art to tighten up any half pixels or it can look blurry at the edges (if you’re a perfectionist like me).

 Here’s what I discovered after a few hours of scratching my head and moaning…

 - All Android icons are 32dp x 32dp

 - Android supply sample icons and if you open an icon from the MDPI folder in Photoshop, the icon is 32px x 32px with “image size” set to 72 pixel/inch.

-- Android guidelines recommends starting a design at MDPI, then scaling up or down.
+- Android guidelines recommends starting a design at MDPI, then scaling up.
 They supply their Photoshop stencils in MDPI.

 - SO, in Photoshop 1dp = 1px @ MDPI.